This is a continuation of DavSimon’s Single Table Tournament (SnG) strategies. Click here to read DavSimon’s

 In the single table SnG category there are several different types of games to choose from.
 There are full table (9-10 players), there are 6-max and there are ”Turbo” varieties of each.
 At most sites in a “normal” single table SnG, the blinds increase at 10 minute intervals…(Party and Party skins increase the blinds after 10 hands).
 The turbo SnGs usually increase the blinds every 5 minutes…..twice as fast.
 I generally prefer the 10 minute blind structure games, it gives a player a little more time to warm up to the table dynamic before the blinds get out of hand and force you to play.
 In most “normal” SnGs I will hang back, play very few hands and observe my opponents when the blinds are low.
 I will make notes on what types of hands they will play (if they show them), what position they play them in…..and how much they value a particular type of hand.
 Over time I have developed a tempo of sorts to my SnG game, and the 10 minute blind levels help me make good….not hasty decisions.
 I give myself plenty of time to complete each and every tournament so that I don’t feel like I have to make a move to finish the game because other things require my attention.
 I can’t even begin to list the times I have been short stacked, on the verge of blinding out only to patiently wait for my opportunity to make a move and a comeback.
 This type of patient short stacked game is simply not possible in a turbo SnG.
 When the blinds increase every 5 minutes you do not have the luxury of waiting around for good hands…particularly if you have lost a couple pots and are short stacked.
 People call turbo SnGs a “crapshoot” while I don’t completely agree with that assessment, luck certainly plays a much larger roll in the outcome when the blinds increase twice as fast.
 The principles of good play still apply in a turbo SnG, but you will be forced to play more hands and push thinner margins to be successful.
 Many people choose the turbo SnGs because they are short on time…and/or simply prefer the fast paced high-action style of play.
 When I first started playing single table tournaments, I played about ½ normal speed and ½ turbo.
 I initially liked the turbo SnGs because they offered a bit more value than a “normal” SnG…generally the buy-in is a few dollars higher than a normal SnG, but the rake or entry fee is the same as its slower paced counterpart.
 So effectively you are paying the same fee and have the potential to win a larger prize pool.
 After a few months I realized my variance in turbo SnGs was significantly higher than it was in “normal” SnGs and chose to specialize in normal speed games.

 The final variety of single table SnG is the 6-max.
 Short handed or 6-max SnGs follow the same blind structure as a “normal” full table SnG (increases every 10 minutes)…there are just fewer opponents at the table.
 Although the blinds increase at 10 minute intervals the pace of a 6-max game is fast.
 Since there are fewer players the blinds come around much faster than in a full table game.
 Consequently, you have to loosen up your starting hand requirements and play more hands.
 After a couple blind increases and particularly if an opponent gets knocked out early the 6-max games effectively play more like a turbo SnG than a regular speed SnG.
 Again the benefit of a short handed game is that the pace is fast and exciting and there are fewer opponents to beat.
 People who enjoy playing a lot of hands are drawn to these types of games.
 The big downside to 6-max, is that only the top 2 positions are paid.
 Therefore to get any return on your investment you have to place first or second.
 To be perfectly honest I have not played many 6-max SnGs and do not have many tips for playing short handed from the start.
 I am quite adept at playing short handed once a normal table is reduced to six people, but by then I typically have an adequate read on many players and a good understanding of the table’s dynamic.
 There is a refined set of skills required to play 6-max that I simply have not developed.
-This does not prevent me from playing them from time to time…I have even played a couple 6-max MTTs on Ultimate Bet and I am beginning to enjoy them.
+This does not prevent me from playing them from time to time…I have even played a couple 6-max MTTs on ACR Poker and I am beginning to enjoy them.
 Once I have more experience with 6-max I will make additions to this section.

 Two Table SnG